 Now that I am in my mid-50s, I see the current rendition of the dilemma this one-day-in-my-life man encountered 3 decades ago.
 I would LOVE to cycle all of Europe, but there just aren’t many, if any people who have the fitness to tackle this challenge.

 For those of you who are young and reading this, please take your head out of the clouds and ask the question, “when I am 60 and I don’t have the time and money constraints of my youth, what is it that I dream about doing before my head strikes the bed at the end of days?”
 I am not talking about going to car shows or golfing more.
 I am talking about the dream trip to the south pole, the multi-day dive in the great barrier reef, or the trek across Norway and Sweden.

-Sure, life mandates you work your butt off from age 25 through 55, but the act of neglecting the Biblical mandate of fitness creates a blend of shame powerlessness.
+Sure, life mandates you work your butt off from age 25 through 55, but the act of neglecting the Biblical call to treat our bodies like the temple of God creates a blend of shame and powerlessness.
 My wife’s parents are aging and dying, and my father in law told me this last weekend that he has had a line item in his retirement for travel, but he hasn’t been able to use it for years.
 My sister had originally committed to running the Annapurna Ultra-marathon later this year, but her failing health has led her to withdrawal.
 We can all add stories of people whom we love to this list.

 Let this last graphic help you write your retirement planning song.
 Invest now in what you will REALLY need when you retire-a body that works and let’s you explore and tap the inner child who is antsy to get out and play, meet new people and learn new things.